nkatz01/mock-three-coding-extracts/README.md

    Your are given the task of designing an extension to the system that preserves the same interface as the original system; the extension superimposes a grid on top of the graph output.

    1. What design pattern should be applied here?
+The decorator pattern
    2. Provide a supporting argument for your choice in part (1).
+As it allows to add additional behaviour to an entity without changing that entity by enclosing that entity in a class (decorator) that implements the same interface the original entity implements and adding the additional functionality into the decorator.
    3. How will you ensure that the SOLID principles are not violated?

 ------